 — Increased Blood Flow

-Because walking involves movement of your entire body, you get blood flowing at a faster rate with more volume than normal.
+Because walking involves the movement of your entire body, you get blood flowing at a faster rate with more volume than normal.
 Now it’s delivering more oxygen, water, and nutrients to every cell of your body.
 This by itself is the road to better and prolonged good health.

 — Strengthens Hearts